Vicky-peace/vehicle-client--repo/README.md

 ### Prerequisites

-- Node.js and npm (or Yarn) installed on your machine.
+- Node.js and pnpm (or Yarn) installed on your machine.
 - Access to environment variables for API keys and endpoints.

 ### Installation